crate/services-docs/docs/tutorials/edge/introduction.rst

 '''''''''''''''''''''''''

-Once you satisfy the prerequisites, the script will ask for your confirmation to install CrateDB Edge.
+Once you satisfy the prerequisites, the script will ask for your confirmation to install CrateDB Cloud on Kubernetes.
 Type Y or y to continue.
-The script will then download the manifest files for the CrateDB Edge service and apply them.
+The script will then download the manifest files for the CrateDB Cloud on Kubernetes service and apply them.

 In the final stage, the script will loop over the services and check their availability.
 It continues doing this until all required services have become